naobservatory/mgs-pipeline/README.md

 extend an existing one to ensure we have the level of coverage we need for human viruses.

-When we do want to build our own DB kraken2-build has good docs.
+When we do want to build our own database kraken2-build has good [documentation here](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#custom-databases).

 ## Dependencies